wp-plugins/rsvpmaker/README.txt

 1. OPTIONAL: Depending on your theme, you may want to create a single-rsvpmaker.php template to prevent confusion between the post date and the event date (move the post date display code to the bottom or just remove it).
 A sample for the Twentyten theme is included with this distribution.
 1. OPTIONAL: To enable online payments for events, obtain a PayPal API signature and password, edit the included paypal-constants.php file, and upload it (ideally to a location outside of web root).
 Record the file location on the settings screen.
 1. OPTIONAL: You can override any of the functions in rsvpmaker-pluggable.php by creating your own rsvpmaker-custom.php file and adding it to the plugins directory (the directory above the rsvpmaker folder).
 You can, for example, override the function that displays the RSVP form to include more, fewer, or different fields.

 For basic usage, you can also have a look at the [plugin homepage](http://www.rsvpmaker.com/).

+== Frequently Asked Questions ==

+= Why am I getting a "page not found" error? =

+A minority of users report that the RSVPMaker permalinks don't function properly in the default configuration.
+Go to the RSVPMaker options settings screen and check the box for "Tweak Permalinks."
+This should clear up the problem by making WordPress reset the permalinks.

+= Where can I get more information about using RSVPMaker? =

+For basic usage, you can also have a look at the [plugin homepage](http://www.rsvpmaker.com/).